 There are far fewer regulations and oversight in Mexico for dentistry, and so the patient is burdened with doing extra research to make sure the chosen dental office follows standard, appropriate sanitary procedures.
 You’ll also need to make sure that proper, high-quality materials are used for your implants, especially for permanent prosthetics.

-Now that you’re aware of some of the issues and concerns with full mouth dental implants in Mexico, we can more honestly compare that to the costs in the U.S. Patients can expect to pay $25,000 – $40,000 per row of teeth for full mouth or all-on-four dental implants.
+Now that you’re aware of some of the issues and concerns with full mouth dental implants in Mexico, we can more honestly compare that to the costs in the U.S. Patients can expect to pay $25,000 – $40,000 per row of teeth for full mouth or 4-on-1 full arch dental implants.
 Prices will vary depending on a lot of factors, including the city in which the procedure is performed, whether or not bone graft is needed, etc.

 |U.S. Average||Mexico Average||Our Cost|